the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit02/labs/lab2_uno/_index.md

 Your tasks:

-1. Learn about how class inheritance works in Python
+0. Learn about how class inheritance works in Python
-2. Play and redesign the uno game
-3. Add special cards to make the game more interesting
+0. Add special cards to make the game more interesting
-4. Write a strategy to beat a random computer player
+0. Write a random strategy for a computer player

-If you've never played Uno before or haven't played it in a while, you might want to try out [this online version](https://poki.com/en/g/uno-online) before you get started.
+## [0] Let's Play Uno

+🃏 **Let's start by playing the classic card game, Uno.** As your playing, consider the different components and mechanics of the game.

+{{< checkpoint >}}
+In your group, complete the worksheet.
+- create a flowchart of the game loop
+- what do you think are the three main objects in the game?
+  - what do you think their properties and their methods are?

+{{< /checkpoint >}}

+---

-## [0] Setup
+## [1] Setup

+Now that you've got a model for how the Uno software should work, let's delve into the code.

 {{< code-action >}} **In your `cs9/unit_02` directory, clone the `lab-uno` repository inside it.**